-- 1. Scientific Principles of Measurement Technologies and Protocols used for water-resources.
-(6) - 2.
-Measurements and Experimental Design of Field-scale water-resources and environmental studies.
-(7) - 3.
+2. Measurements and Experimental Design of Field-scale water-resources and studies. environmental (7) 3.
 Planning Field Studies.
-(5) - 4.
-Instruments and Protocols for surface-water, ground water, and water-quality sampling. - 5.
-Description of Data Quality.
-(5)
+(5) 4.
+Instruments and Protocols for surface-water, ground water, and water-quality sampling.
+5. Description of Data Quality.
+(8) (5)

 Students will be able to make use of concept of planning, optimal design criteria and application of economics in water resources projects